Skip to content

 For ICT specifically, the all-in-one approach works better because the concepts are deeply interconnected.
 An order block that forms at a BoS should use the same structure detection as your ChoCh signals.
 When different indicators use different swing detection logic, their outputs conflict.

-ICT Concepts That Are Hard to Automate
+Which ICT Concepts Are Hard to Automate?

 Not everything translates well to indicators: